 There may be personal conditions or circumstances which may require teacher absence for reasons other than those provided above.
-The teacher shall receive personal leave days each contract year with full compensation according to the following continuous years of service.
+The teacher shall receive personal leave days each contract year with full compensation according to the following continuous years of service in the Brookings School District.

-•0-15 years 2 days •16+ years 3 days
+• Θ Start of 1st year -through end of 15th years 2 days •Start of 16th + years and beyond 3 days